-Formal training in project management prepares one for this obligation; it establishes fundamentals, and following the mindset of good practice, establishes ground rules and guidelines for modification.
+Formal training in project management prepares one for this obligation; it establishes fundamentals, and following the mindset of good practice, sets ground rules and guidelines for modification.
 Morals and ethics cannot be modified; this drives integrity away and splits our internal voices into arguments.
-The modifications described here are the ones that are required by the business, stakeholders and the deliverable to meet some objective, without sacrificing values and integrity.
+The changes described here are the ones that are required by the business, stakeholders, and the deliverable to meet some objective, without sacrificing values and integrity.
 This is the job of true leadership – maintain the inner light of integrity, know the good way to do things, and simultaneously understand the demands of the environment and the always-in-the forefront objective – why we are doing this.
 It’s a tough role, and the people signing up for the exam are to be commended – we’re often thrown into this work untrained, without a lot of wise guidance.

 The PMBOK® Guide – Sixth Edition was structured to understand and support this struggle.
-People who authored this edition do the same work you do and came to the same conclusions.
+People who authored this edition did the same work you do and came to the same conclusions.
 There is a good way of doing things, and we can step up and be the leaders to usher the project to success, moving project management forward.

 PMBOK®, PMP®, and PMI® are registered trademarks of the Project Management Institute, Inc.